jabberbots/jc-t/README.md

 Jabber bot for podcasts.
 Quotes, episodes #, and so on.

-Originally made for Radio T
+Originally was made for Radio T.